stephenh/stephenh.github.com/_posts/2014-02-12-spark-patterns.markdown

 Liberal use of `collect`
 ------------------------

-One of my few criticisms of Spark is that it heavily relies on Scala's tuples whenever you change the "shape" of your data.
+One of my few criticisms of Spark is that it (understandably) heavily relies on Scala's tuples whenever you change the "shape" of your data.

 This is what we were doing in the previous example, by only keeping user id and timestamp: